StringEpsilon/fbNetwork/README.md

 fbNetworkClient is the class you extend for writing your own network client.

-Your class has to implement the following subs to work, as they are abstract in the base class:
+Your class can to implement the following subs  as needed.
+Only onMessage must be implemented, as it it abstract in the base class.

 ```sub onConnect()```